cisagov/manage.get.gov/docs/operations/data_migration.md

 *You are now ready to run migration scripts.*

 ## Transition Domains (Part 2) - Running the Migration Scripts
-While keeping the same ssh instance open (if you are running on a sandbox), run through the following commands.
-If you run into the error that.
-If you cannot run `manage.py` commands, try running `/tmp/lifecycle/shell` in the ssh instance.
+While keeping the same ssh instance open (if you are running on a sandbox), run through the following commands.If you cannot run `manage.py` commands, try running `/tmp/lifecycle/shell` in the ssh instance.

 ### STEP 1: Load Transition Domains